Alphacode77/rn-assignment4-11011482/README.md

 # React Native Tab Navigation App

-This is a simple React Native application that demonstrates the use of bottom tab navigation with three components: `Frame`, `LogIn`, and `Homepage`.
+This is a simple React Native application that demonstrates the use of bottom tab navigation with three components: `Frame`, `Login`, and `Homepage`.

 # Table of Contents